david-grs/david-grs.github.io/_posts/2017-09-24-inplace_containers_for_fun_and_profit.markdown

 };
 {% endhighlight cpp %}
 <br />
 This object is very similar to `QVariantMap`, which is a `QMap<QString, QVariant>` &mdash; `QVariant` is actually not like `std::variant`, but similar to `std::any`.
-I used to use a lot such pattern, as it is convenient to use string as an index to various objects.
-One issue that I always faced with such pattern was speed: having to allocate memory due to many
+I use this pattern a lot, as it is convenient to use a string to index various objects.
+One issue with this was speed: having to allocate memory due to many `std::string` is a major obstacle.
-`std::string` was always a show stopper.

 Its equivalent with in-place containers *could be*:
 {% highlight cpp %}